 10 Best Books on Hinduism

-Here is the list of 10 must-read books that illustrate the essence of Hinduism and motivates one to live in a way of life which can help gain happiness, success, peace, and prosperity.
+Here is the list of 10 must-read books that illustrate the essence of Hinduism and motivates one to live a way of life that can help gain happiness, success, peace, and prosperity.

 1. “Be Here Now” – By Ram Dass